Code-Institute-Submissions/milestone1-UserCentric-Band/README.md

 Trying to approach the best way to navigate the site and its contents, I started first designing some drafts by hand and then worked with an online application.

-Features.
+<h3>Features</h3>
 My project is broken up into 5 distinct pages - Home, Tour, Music and Subscribe & Merch.
 Across each of these pages they follow a frmat consisting of - A header containing a bands name and navigation options between pages.

 A main section the contents related to the page selected.